South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • Require tenants to pay a security deposit prior to moving in.

-• Enforce all terms of the rental or lease agreement.
+• Enforce all terms of the rental or lease contract during the tenancy.

 Landlords responsibilities include:

-• Responding to maintenance issues within 14 days after being notified about them.
+• Responding to maintenance issues or potential repairs within 14 days after being notified about them with adequate repairs.

 • Providing South Carolina tenants with a habitable rental premises during their tenancy.